War in Ukraine compounds hunger in East Africa

 Kenya, citing the war in Ukraine, also raised the price of fuel, leading to protests in parts of the country.

 When famine hits, children are particularly vulnerable.
-An estimated 5.5 million children in the region are facing high levels of malnutrition from the drought, according to World Vision, a Christian aid organisation.
+An estimated 5.5 million children in the region are facing high levels of malnutrition from the drought, according to World Vision, a Christian aid organization.

 “My children died of hunger.
 They suffered,” said Ahmed, whose children, ages 3 and 4, died during her dayslong trek from her home in Adde Ali village in the Lower Shabelle region to the outskirts of Mogadishu.
 “They died under a tree.”